Project-X-Mods/coffeelinux/README.md

 Key Features: Arch-Based, BTRFS installation, Hybridized Desktop Environment/s, Pipewire, VAAPI on Chrome (with game streaming in mind), FirewallD, and SystemD-Boot.

 A script designed to install a unique Coffee-Linux Experience via Arch easily, and semi painlessly.
-(vaapi chrome-flags.conf and premade Stadia app are located in /opt folder. place chrome-flags.conf in ~/.config/ folder, and the stadia app file in ~/.local/share/applications/ folder. and reboot after launching chrome and it fails once.
+(premade Stadia app is located in /opt folder.
+Place the stadia app file in ~/.local/share/applications/ folder. and reboot after launching chrome and it fails once.
 Enjoy.)
 This Installer will create an Coffee-Linux install.

 (source files : https://github.com/Project-X-Mods/coffeelinux/releases/tag/Releases)